aaknrs/cma-customer-profile-api/README.md

 ## Build
 - Use this command to build `npm install`
-- Use this command to create deployment package `zip -r cma-customer-profile-api.zip *`
+- Use this command to create deployment package `npm run createbuild`